williammcintosh/Portfolio/Github-Workflow-Process (1).md

 This example names branches by my initials `WMM/` + small_description_of_your_work_without_spaces.
 For example, `WMM/Update-Bio`.
 Also, between each step, be sure to run `git status` to know where your work is throughout the process.

-1. create and name a branch `git checkout -b WMM/Update-Bio`
+1. Create and name a branch `git checkout -b WMM/Update-Bio`
+   * This creates a branch **based on the current branch**.
-2. Perform work on the actual code and files, or add images.
+3. Perform work on the actual code and files, or add images.
-3. Move files: Working Directory $\rightarrow$ Staging Area `git add .`
+4. Update Git Tracking: Working Directory $\rightarrow$ Staging Area `git add .`
-4. Move files: Staging Area $\rightarrow$ Local Repo  `git commit -m "did some stuff"`
+5. Update Git Tracking: Staging Area $\rightarrow$ Local Repo  `git commit -m "did some stuff"`
+   * Commit is saying that you are putting this list of changes into the current branch, and that branch will now have a commit SHA that points to those changes.
-5. Move files: Local Repo $\rightarrow$ Remote Repo  `git push`
+7. Update Git Tracking: Local Repo $\rightarrow$ Remote Repo  `git push`

-   a.
-This will actually fail like this:
+   * This will actually fail like this:
    ```
    ⦻ (base) willmcintosh@Wills-MacBook-Pro hw1 % git push
     fatal: The current branch WMM/Update-Bio has no upstream branch.